Should You Care About The Genre Of Your Production Music?

 I hope I’ve given you something to think about.
 Good luck with your projects.

-Daniel LeBlanc is an award-winning music producer, arranger, performer, and composes scores music for motion pictures and television.
+Daniel LeBlanc is an award-winning music producer, arranger, performer, and composes music for motion pictures and television.
 As a writer, Daniel has penned songs with names as diverse as Alanis Morrisette, Dean McTaggert, Harry Hess, Saskia Garel, Creighton Doane, Samantha Collard, and Julian Austin.
 Daniel has been nominated for CCMA Record Producer of the Year three times, has won numerous song writing awards and has been the recipient of gold and platinum records for his work.